|Nutritional Guidelines (per serving)|

 - Optional: 1 strip lemon peel (about 1/4 x 1 inch)

-In a saucepan, bring honey and lemon peel (if using) to a boil.
-Add sesame seeds, stirring continuously.
+In a saucepan, bring the honey and lemon peel (if using) to a boil.
+Add the sesame seeds, stirring continuously.
 Continue to cook while stirring to mix completely and thoroughly.
-When the seeds are fully mixed in and the mixture has boiled again, remove from heat.
-Remove lemon peel and discard.
+When the seeds are fully mixed in and the mixture has boiled again, remove the pan from the heat.
+Remove the lemon peel and discard it.

 Place a piece of baking parchment on a cool work surface and spread out the hot mixture thinly and evenly (about 1/4 inch deep).

 To eat, peel off the parchment paper.
-Store in the refrigerator.
+Store in the refrigerator in an airtight container.